 A.J. also advises startup companies and organizations.
 He helps founders, partners, and stakeholders establish organizations with a societal benefit, including benefit corporations and L3Cs.
 He has experience determining strategy, writing founding documents, and working with state regulators.
 He also supports carbon credit transactions.

-Before entering private practice, A.J. spent four years at the U.S. Department of Transportation where he coordinated climate change initiatives in the Office of the Secretary, assisted in developing fuel economy and greenhouse gas standards for light-duty and heavy-duty vehicles, and helped plan federal investments for sustainable and livable communities.
+Before entering private practice, A.J. served at the U.S. Department of Transportation where he coordinated climate change initiatives in the Office of the Secretary, assisted in developing fuel economy and greenhouse gas standards for light-duty and heavy-duty vehicles, and helped plan federal investments for sustainable and livable communities.
 He served as Acting Senior International Advisor for the Office of Environment and Energy at the Federal Aviation Administration.
-A.J. also worked for Airlines for America, a leading aviation trade association, where he focused on advancing environmental work critical to all major airlines, including international climate change initiatives and renewable fuels standards for aircraft.
+A.J. also worked for Airlines for America, a leading aviation trade association, where he focused on advancing environmental goals critical to all major airlines.

 A.J. has a JD from Northwestern’s Pritzker School of Law, an MBA from Northwestern’s Kellogg School of Management, and a BA in Earth and Planetary Sciences from Washington University in St. Louis.